-The Village of Tinley Park has begun replacing all streetlights on Village-owned right of ways with new LED technology that will provide a substantial annual cost savings, cleaner light and instant notification of outages.
+The Village has begun updating all street lights on Village-owned right of ways with new LED technology that will provide a substantial annual cost savings, cleaner light and instant notification of outages.
 Installation began in October 2016 in the Brementowne subdivision and, due to the overall cost, the project will be phased into about 8 to 10 years.
 By the end of the overall project, all of the street lights within the Village will have been converted to high-efficiency LED light fixtures.